davikawasaki/password-manager-security-class/README.md

 In order to meet with those requirements, the project uses the PBE methodology.
 The process, as used by [John Peñafiel](https://penafieljlm.com/2016/12/30/password-based-database-encryption/#problem-changing-passwords), follows these steps:

 1\.
 When the user registers, the system provides a randomly generated recovery code, providing the user the ability to randomly generate a new set (password and a new recovery code) on demand, if she/he forgets her/his password;

 2\.
 First is randomly generated an intermediary encryption key, which'll be used to encrypt a data;

 3\.
 Then this encryption key is encrypted with a derivation of their password (using a Key Derivation Functions - KDF), which can be now stored in a AES encrypted file;

 4\.
 Whenever there's a need to encrypt or decrypt some data, the user enter her/his password and run it through the same KDF;

 5\.
 The password then is used to decrypt the encrypted intermediary encryption key, which will be used after decrypted to encrypt or decrypt user data.

 6\.
 If the user forgets his password, she/he enters the recovery code passed on registration, which will do the same KDF process, which are represented below the password KDF fluxogram showed in the Figure below:

 ![Using Recovery Codes to Create Recoverable Copies of the Intermediate Key](https://raw.githubusercontent.com/davikawasaki/password-manager-security-class/master/imgs/crypt_pbe_recovery_questions.png)

+Using Recovery Codes to Create Recoverable Copies of the Intermediate Key

 # REFERENCES